One of Us Is Lying

 And Simon, the outcast, is the creator of Bayview High’s notorious gossip app.

 Only, Simon never makes it out of that classroom.
 Before the end of detention Simon’s dead.
-And according to investigators, his death wasn’t an accident. … Continue reading
+And according to investigators, his death wasn’t … Continue reading

 I Woke Up Dead at the Mall